 With that being said, I know that we won’t stop watching TV or stop paying attention to all ads altogether on a collective level, as a society.
 But, I hope that on an individual level, you and I should be careful as to how much of our attention is being stolen by mass media, big tech, and the entertainment industry.
 Because it’s not only out attention that is being stolen, it is our overall mental health.

 A declining health and poor body image are the main forces behind the feeling of worthlessness among young people today.
-Combine that with what we’ve mentioned earlier about the importance of controlling what you focus on, and for how long —avoid Instagram at all costs—and the urge to compare yourself to others, and you have the perfect mental diet for a major depressive episode.
-Exercise comes here as a tool, not to get better selfies of your body and post them begging for “likes”, to get stronger, combat muscle loss, look younger, and maintain a good health.
-This represents the difference between seeing the body as a vehicle, a mean, for other purposes (seduction, social dominance, …), and seeing the body as a vulnerable machine that we need to care of in order to get a experience a more fulfilling life.
+Combine that with what I’ve mentioned earlier about the importance of controlling what you focus on, and for how long—avoid Instagram at all costs—and the urge to compare yourself to others, and you have the perfect mental diet for a major depressive episode.
+Exercise comes here as a tool, not to get better selfies of your body and post them begging for “likes”, but rather to get stronger, combat muscle loss, look younger, and maintain a good health.
+This represents the difference between seeing the body as a vehicle, a mean, for other purposes (seduction, social dominance, …), and seeing the body as a vulnerable machine that we need to care of in order to experience life fully.